Australian football at the 1956 Summer Olympics: Lead-up

-Although the VFL/VFA combined team would be assumed favourites, given that its players competed in competitions of a higher standard, news articles suggested a "shock" upset result could equate.
+Although VFL/VFA would be assumed favourites, given that its players competed in competitions of a higher standard, news articles suggested a "shock" upset result could equate.
 The media seemed to side with the amateurs, too.
 All eyes were on the VAFA's Duncan Anderson, the 24-year-old from Old Melburnians; once described as the "top amateur goal-kicker in Australia".
 Despite having not played competitive football for two years, Anderson's performances at both team training and in a "special" practice match played on 2 December against the combined VFL/VFA squad (won by the VAFA) led football journalists to believe that he would be one of the keys to the match, and that his influence could be pivotal towards a VAFA victory.

 Selected teams

 The initial extended training squads were cut to 25 players each in mid-November, from which the final teams of twenty for the VAFA and VFL/VFA combined squad were selected on 2 December and 4 December respectively.
 The VAFA side was to wear a white guernsey with green trim emblazoned with the Olympic rings, while the VFL/VFA side would wear an inverse design.